Ukharova/blog/content/en/authors/admin/_index.md

 Ukharova Sofya, studying at the RUDN University in the field of "fundamental informatics and information technology".

-Interested in mobile app development, web development, and artificial intelligence
+Interested in mobile app development, web development, and artificial intelligence.